Mintbase/Grants-Program/applications/yieldscan_phase_2.md

 ### Team's experience

-We've been building within the Polkadot ecosystem for the past 1 year understanding user adoption problems in the ecosystem and solving a bunch of them with YieldScan.
+We've been building within the Mintbase ecosystem for the past 1 year understanding user adoption problems in the ecosystem and solving a bunch of them with YieldScan.

 ### Team Code Repos